Travel to the tropics to traverse the universe of consciousness accompanied by our combined super-wealth of plant medicine knowledge.

 The last three are harmala type alkaloids that exist in Anadenanthera colubrina.

-Because nature so readily mixes neurotransmitters within one plant, nature inspired me to mix other medicine plants into our Ayahuasca which are both metabolized by MAO and that work on 5HT receptors such as some mushrooms, San Pedro, Chaliponga, Acacia Confusa, Mimosa Hostillis, and Virola Theiodora.
+Because nature so readily mixes neurotransmitters within one plant, nature inspired me to mix other medicine plants into our Ayahuasca which are both metabolized by MAO and that work on 5HT receptors such as some mushrooms and mucuna pruriens which we harvest ourselves and San Pedro, Chaliponga, Acacia Confusa, Mimosa Hostillis, and Virola Theiodora.
 Plants such as Salvia and Datura do not fit the requirements of being metabolized by MAO or being 5HT neurotransmitters so they are not added to our brew – other medicine makers do add them.
 Our Ayahuasca blends produce a more robust experience than a brew of merely caapi and chacruna.
 We also provide MAOI to smoke and neurotransmitters to smoke in addition to what we eat and drink.
 The medicine we prepare is exceptional.

 Discussion about the experience with others is helpful.
 After each journey there is some integration discussion.
 I find that many of the events are remembered and processed over the following days so the integration discussion should ideally not end at the close of the journey.
 Billy and I make ourselves available to everyone we serve and should we have the ability to help anyone eliminate fears and embrace the liberation of innocence by a wise word, we will – however the plants themselves are the ultimate teachers.